sublimetext-io/docs.sublimetext.io/docs/guide/README.md

 If you want to contribute to this documentation, head over to the [GitHub repository][repo].
-You will also find an "Edit this page" link at the bottom of each page.
-This one will redirect you
-directly to the source file
-of the page you are currently viewing.
+You will also find an "Edit this page" link at the bottom of each page that will redirect you directly to the source file of the page you are currently viewing.
 Please review our [contribution guidelines][]